+Rice is an excellent addition to any well-balanced, healthy diet.
 Did you know that Canada’s Food Guide to Healthy Eating recommends 3-7 servings of grain products per day?
-Rice is an excellent addition to any well-balanced, healthy diet.

 One cup (250 mL) of cooked white rice provides 2 servings of grain.

-The Canadian diet should provide 55% of energy as carbohydrates, including cereal, breads, other grain products, fruits, and vegetables.
+A healthy diet should provide 55% of energy as carbohydrates, including cereal, breads, other grain products, fruits, and vegetables.
 Whole grain brown rice is a great way to increase fibre and nutrition in your diet.
-Try mixing up your meals today but incorporating or substituting white rice with brown.
-Taste the difference!
+Try mixing up your meals today but incorporating or substituting white rice with brown, and taste the difference!

-White rice is fat- and sodium-free, and contains only 103 calories per ½ cup serving.
-White rice is a source of the following:
+White rice is fat and sodium free, and contains only 103 calories per ½ cup serving.

-Low in fat and sodium-free, brown rice Contains only 108 calories per ½ cup serving.
+Low in fat and sodium free, brown rice contains only 108 calories per ½ cup serving.
 Brown rice contains the same nutritional elements as white rice, but is also an excellent source of the following:

 Rice bran can be used in baking (muffins) as a replacement for either wheat or oat bran.
 It can also be used as filler (meatloaf, meatballs) because it acts as a binder.
 This is also a useful ingredient for creating baked goods for those who are intolerant of gluten.

-High in dietary fibre and sodium-free, rice bran contains the same nutritional elements as white and brown rice but is an additional source of the following:
+High in dietary fibre and sodium free, rice bran contains the same nutritional elements as white and brown rice but is an additional source of the following:

 With just a few spices and common pantry items, this exotic vegetarian stew can be pulled together lickity split, for only $17 (or $4.25/person)!
 Cooking time is less than 25 minutes and results in a flavourful dish that packs carbohydrates, protein and fibre.
 Continue Reading